zedtux/gtktwitterbox/README.md

 ## Contributing

-You can contribute to this gem by adding support for new [VCS](http://en.wikipedia.org/wiki/Concurrent_Versions_System) or new frameworks.
+You can contribute to this project by adding support for new [VCS](http://en.wikipedia.org/wiki/Concurrent_Versions_System) or new frameworks.

 ### Fork